BDO Foundation bags outstanding CSR plum

-The corporate social responsibility arm of BDO Unibank, BDO Foundation, was recently named by the League of Corporate Foundations (LCF) with the Outstanding CSR Project in Financial Inclusion accolade.
+The corporate social responsibility arm of BDO Unibank, BDO Foundation, was recently named by the League of Corporate Foundations (LCF) as the Outstanding CSR Project in Financial Inclusion.

 The citation was bestowed at the LCF CSR Guild Awards 2024 for the foundation’s pioneering Financial Education Program for the Armed Forces of the Philippines personnel.